Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 • cape anchovy ( Engraulis capensis listen)) lives in the Atlantic waters of South Africa;

-• Australian anchovy ( Engraulis australis listen)) - along the southern coasts of Australia and New Zealand;
+• Australian anchovy ( Engraulis australis) - along the southern coasts of Australia and New Zealand;

-All anchovies live some distance from the coast, never going out into the open ocean; found at water temperatures from 6 to 22 ° C. They make daily (vertical) and seasonal migrations.
+All anchovies live at some distance from the coast, never entering the open ocean; found at water temperatures from 6 to 22 °C. They perform daily (vertical) and seasonal migrations.
 The maximum length of anchovies does not exceed 20 cm, but the number of these schooling fish is very large.
-In terms of the total mass of all individuals, they rank first among fish, and in terms of the number of specimens they are second only to some small deep-sea fish, in particular cyclothones (Cyclothone).
-All anchovies are planktivorous and play an important role in the marine food chain, in turn serving as food for predatory fish, dolphins, squid and seabirds.
+In terms of the total mass of all individuals, they occupy first place among fish, and in terms of the number of copies they are second only to some small deep-sea fish, in particular Cyclothone.
+All anchovies are planktivores and play an important role in marine food chains, in turn serving as food for predatory fish, dolphins, squid and seabirds.
 Fertility - 20-30 thousand eggs.

 Anchovies are one of the most important groups of commercial fish.
-In - gg. their annual catch reached 12-14 million tons, of which 11-13 million tons came from the Peruvian anchovy.
-In the 1980s due to overfishing under adverse climate change, the stocks of this species have decreased, but by the 1990s. almost recovered to their original size.
+In - gg. their annual catch reached 12-14 million tons, of which 11-13 million tons were Peruvian anchovies.
+In the 1980s Due to overfishing and unfavorable climate change, stocks of this species decreased, but by the 1990s. have almost recovered to their previous volume.
 European and Japanese anchovies also play a significant role in the fishery.
-Tropical species have only local commercial value.
+Tropical species are of only local commercial importance.
 Anchovies are caught mainly with purse seines.

-The value of anchovies as an object of fishing is largely determined by the high fat content of these fish.
-So, the Azov anchovy in the fall after the end of feeding contains 23-28% fat.
-The taste of these fish is very high.
-Even in ancient times, Mediterranean anchovies were highly valued in salty form and for making garum sauce; in Japan and Korea, anchovies are traditionally eaten.
+The value of anchovies as a fishery object is largely determined by the high fat content of these fish.
+Thus, Azov anchovy in the fall after the end of feeding contains 23-28% fat.
+The taste qualities of these fish are very high.
+Even in ancient times, Mediterranean anchovies were highly valued in salted form and for making garum sauce; In Japan and Korea, anchovies are traditionally eaten.
 However, anchovies are not eaten everywhere.
-Almost the entire catch of Peruvian anchovy, for example, is used to make fishmeal to feed livestock and fertilize fields.
-Many tropical anchovies, as well as Japanese and Californian anchovies, are used as feed for farmed fish species and as bait for tuna fisheries.
+Almost all of the Peruvian anchovy catch, for example, is used to make fishmeal to feed livestock and fertilize fields.
+Many tropical anchovies, as well as Japanese and Californian anchovies, are used as food for farmed fish species and as bait for the tuna fishery.

 Links